Lost City Hydrothermal Field: Expedition history

 2015 saw a visit from the International Ocean Discovery Program Expedition 357, which emphasized drilling on the Atlantis Massif to explore off-axis circulation.
 A series of boreholes were left behind after cores from nine different sites were taken, which were sampled by Niskin bottles.
 Borehole plugs were installed on two sites to allow future endeavors to sample borehole fluids.

 In July and August 2018, the French TRANSECT cruise was conducted on L'Atalante utilizing the ROV VICTOR to collect a variety of measurements and samples.
 The following month, American cruise AT42-01, nicknamed Return to the Lost City, was undertaken to revisit the vent field after many years, featuring many members of the original discovery team in 2000.
 Photographs, ambient gases, cells for cultures, rock, vent fluid, and ambient seawater samples were collected using the ROV Jason II and a CTD Niskin rosette.
 The mission's key objectives were to collect biological and geochemical samples for researching sources of energy for microbial life.
 They also followed up on the 2015 borehole expedition by attempting to sample from the drilled holes for access to residual fluids.

+In March 2023, the first cruise of the RV Falkor Too was undertaken to deploy a new in-situ methane sensor to search for hydrothermal activity similar to that of Lost City along the Mid-Atlantic Ridge.
+ROV dives were live-streamed to the Schmidt Ocean Institute's website.
+The cruise concluded on April 11, having identified new black-smoker vents.